Gabrielmtvp/Kanon-Gaming-Cassino-App/README.md

 ![Screenshot (253)_LI](https://user-images.githubusercontent.com/52120562/162486286-7383a737-d555-4f9b-a4dd-c4a81deb7b96.jpg)

-If Everything is Good Then It Should Work, but let me new if something else happens
+If Everything is Good Then It Should Work, but let me know if something else happens

-Made with ❤️ by theSwordBreaker(we Destory all types of sword ⚡)
+Made with ❤️ by me ⚡